metrorailings/OwlBlog/content/posts/week-6-insights.md

 Crossing routes seem to be working well for Denver against New England's man coverage defenders.
 Nothing else seems to work though.
 New England's defenders are winning bigly.

 The Patriots may have serious issues along their offensive line.

+Denver's running the ball with some serious passion.